Granatina/Template10-wiki/Home.md

 1. Jerry Nixon, co-author of Developer's Guide to Windows 10.
 2. Daren May, co-author of official Windows 10 hands on labs.
+3. Robert Evans, lead field engineer and consultant for Windows apps.
-3. Microsoft (PFE) professional field engineers, worldwide.
+4. Microsoft (PFE) professional field engineers, worldwide.
-4. Internal product and platform teams who contribute and advise.
+5. Internal product and platform teams who contribute and advise.
-5. Community developers, like you, who submit pull requests.
+6. Community developers, like you, who submit pull requests all the time.

 > If you wonder if we accept community pull requests, we do.
 Without the help of the developer community, many enhancements and tweaks that make Template 10 great would not be present.